syncfusion-content/blazor-docs/blazor/datagrid/detail-template.md

 }
 ```

-This can be demonstrate in the following sample:
+This is demonstrated in the following sample:

 ```cshtml
 @using Syncfusion.Blazor.Grids